r3noble/ClubHub/Sprint2.md

 4. Makes sure that clicking makes a change event happen with the counter

 ## Back End Unit Tests
+1. Make sure we can grab a user by name(ID)
+2. Testing login handler with known login information
+3. Adding user to backend database
 # Back End Documentation